Loading

 Kitron ASA (Kitron) has one class of shares.
 Each share carries one vote at the company's general meeting.
 The shares are freely transferable pursuant to the company's articles of association.

-Kitron’s registered share capital on 31 December 2021 was NOK 19 701 438,90 divided between 197 014 389 shares with a nominal value of NOK 0.10 each.
+Kitron’s registered share capital on 31 December 2025 was NOK 21 640 285,90 divided between 216 402 859 shares with a nominal value of NOK 0.10 each.

-In 2018 the Board introduced a new share option program for executive management comprising up to 5 000 000 shares.
+In 2018, the Board introduced a new share option program for executive management comprising up to 5 000 000 shares.
 The program is divided into four three-year subprograms, each with an allocation of 1 250 000 options, where the first program started in 2019, followed by one program every year until 2023.
-The total program corresponds to approximately 3 percent of the market capitalization.
+The total program corresponds to approximately 3 per cent of the market capitalization.

-Each subprogram is capped at a 200 percent increase of the market capitalization, adjusted for dividends and share buy-backs.
+Each subprogram is capped at a 200 per cent increase of the market capitalization, adjusted for dividends and share buy-backs.
 The program has a clawback clause.
 Each of the subprograms has a lock-up period of one year and a down-sale period of two years.

-Per 31 December 2021, 3 420 000 options have been allocated to the executive management and 1 580 000 options remain un-allocated.
+Per 31 December 2025, 1 600 000 options have been allocated to the executive management.

 Stock market listing